Still Paddling Strong

 Boats in the Basement: 1970s

-In 1975, while working for his dad’s construction business, Taylor bought a used canoe from the rental operation at Holliday Lake and started floating the local rivers.
-His love for whitewater led to more river trips, more canoe purchases, and his first venture into canoe sales to his friends and fellow local paddlers.
+In 1975, while working for his father’s construction business, Taylor bought a used canoe from the rental operation at Holliday Lake and started floating the local rivers.
+His love for whitewater led to more river trips, more canoe purchases, and his first venture into canoe sales to friends and fellow local paddlers.
 It also led him to Bill Masters.

 Business Booms: 1980s